cwoodruff/book-network-programming-csharp/Chapter11/chapter11.md

 ### STUN, TURN, and ICE: Handling Network Traversal

 When it comes to getting two devices to communicate directly over the Internet, it's not always smooth sailing.
-In the real world, most users are behind firewalls or NATs (Network Address Translators), which makes finding a clear path between peers more complicated.
+In the real world, most users are behind firewalls or a **NAT** (**Network Address Translators**), which makes finding a clear path between peers more complicated.
 This is where STUN, TURN, and ICE step in as reliable problem solvers—they're like the navigation system for finding the best route to connect two peers, no matter how complex the network setup might be.
 Their presence reassures us that even in the face of such challenges, there are solutions at hand.

-Let's start with STUN (Session Traversal Utilities for NAT).
+Let's start with STUN.
 STUN determines your public IP address, essential when you're behind a NAT or a router.
 Imagine trying to receive a package when the delivery service doesn't know your actual address—that's the kind of problem STUN solves.
 It lets your device learn its public-facing address to share this information with peers, which helps establish a direct link.
 However, STUN alone doesn't always cut it, especially when both peers are behind strict NATs that refuse to cooperate.

-Enter TURN (Traversal Using Relays around NAT), the crucial backup option for when direct connections aren't possible.
+Enter TURN, the crucial backup option for when direct connections aren't possible.
 TURN servers act like intermediaries that relay data between peers when a direct path can't be established.
 While this adds some overhead—since all communication must pass through the TURN server—it's a crucial backup that ensures the connection works, no matter how unfriendly the network conditions.
 TURN's role as a crucial backup provides a sense of security, guaranteeing that your call, video, or data exchange will go through, even if it means taking the long way around.

-ICE (Interactive Connectivity Establishment) is the dynamic mechanism that brings STUN and TURN together, trying different paths until it finds the best one.
+ICE is the dynamic mechanism that brings STUN and TURN together, trying different paths until it finds the best one.
 ICE's dynamic nature keeps us engaged in the networking solution, as it gathers all possible candidates (IP addresses and ports) from both peers, using STUN to discover public candidates and TURN to provide relay candidates.
 Then, it tests these candidates to see which one provides the most reliable, fastest connection.
 This dynamic process ensures that your connection gets established with the least amount of friction, whether it's a direct route or a relayed one.
 You can overcome almost any network obstacle by leveraging STUN, TURN, and ICE.
 In the following sections, we'll see how to set up and configure these elements in your .NET applications to ensure smooth, reliable peer connections.

 ## Setting Up a WebRTC Peer-to-Peer Connection